Politics of California: Government

 Title pages of the original English (left) and Spanish (right) versions of the 1849 Constitution of California.

 California's government consists of three branches: the executive, legislative, and judicial branches.
 The California State Legislature is bicameral.
 The lower house, the California State Assembly, has 80 members, and the upper house, the California State Senate, has 40 members.
 The executive branch is led by the Governor of California.
 The judicial branch consists of the Supreme Court of California, the California Courts of Appeal, and the California superior courts.

 Electoral system

 California currently uses the nonpartisan blanket primary in its elections, where candidates regardless of party, including multiple nominees from a single party, contest the ballot and the candidates with the two highest numbers of votes are entered into a general election.
 Some municipalities, such as San Francisco and Berkeley, have opted to use instant-runoff voting for local elections.

 Political parties

 As of 2023, the two major political parties in California that currently have representation in the State Legislature and U.S. Congress are the Democratic Party and the Republican Party.
 There are four other parties that qualify for official ballot status: the American Independent Party, Green Party, Libertarian Party, and Peace and Freedom Party.
-There are also other minor parties in California that are not ballot qualified including the American Solidarity Party, National Party and Reform Party.
+There are also other minor parties in California that are not ballot qualified including the American Solidarity Party and the Forward Party.